kunterbunt2/family.tree/README.md

 ![alt tag](https://github.com/kunterbunt2/family.tree/blob/main/media/family.tree-01.png)

 You can configure the tree
-1. to be a horizontal tree (work in progress)
+1. to be a horizontal tree (children are displayed in order of birth from left to right below their parents)
-2. to be a vertical tree
+2. to be a vertical tree (children are displayed in order of birth from to to down to the right of their parents)
 3. children to be displayed right to their father or mother, if both are applicable
-4. exclude spouse (to make hte tree smaller)
+4. exclude spouse (to make the tree smaller)
 5. include the name in original language if existing
+6. compact mode (birth and death birth dates are omitted to allow smaller trees)

 Then select your excel file by pushing the 'Select Excel File' button